Japan: Military

-Japan is the third highest-ranked Asian country in the 2024 Global Peace Index.
-It spent 1.4% of its total GDP on its defence budget and maintained the tenth-largest military budget in the world in 2024.
-The country's military, the Japan Self-Defense Forces (SJDF), is restricted by Article 9 of the Japanese Constitution, which renounces Japan's right to declare war or use military force in international disputes.
+Japan is the second highest-ranked Asian country in the 2025 Global Peace Index.
+It spent 1.4% of its total GDP on its defense budget and maintained the tenth-largest military budget in the world in 2025.
+The country's military, the Japan Self-Defense Forces (JSDF), is restricted by Article 9 of the Japanese Constitution, which renounces Japan's right to declare war or use military force in international disputes.
 The military is governed by the Ministry of Defense, and primarily consists of the Japan Ground Self-Defense Force, the Japan Maritime Self-Defense Force, and the Japan Air Self-Defense Force.
 The deployment of troops to Iraq and Afghanistan marked the first overseas use of Japan's military since World War II.

 The Government of Japan has been making changes to its security policy which include the establishment of the National Security Council, the adoption of the National Security Strategy, and the development of the National Defense Program Guidelines.
-In May 2014, Prime Minister Shinzo Abe said Japan wanted to shed the passiveness it has maintained since the end of World War II and take more responsibility for regional security.
-In December 2022, Prime Minister Fumio Kishida further confirmed this trend, instructing the government to increase spending by 65% until 2027.
+In 2015, the Japanese parliament passed the Legislation for Peace and Security, allowing the JSDF to participate in foreign conflicts in an "existential crisis situation".
+In December 2022, Prime Minister Fumio Kishida instructed the government to increase spending by 65% until 2027.
 Recent tensions, particularly with North Korea and China, have reignited the debate over the status of the JSDF and its relation to Japanese society.